IntrepidToucan/mental-health-narrative/README.md

 #### Cannot delete actions in Input System 1.8.2

-If you right-click an action in the Input System actions editor and no context menu appears (i.e., you can't delete actions), you can edit the project-wide actions asset directly in code by editing the `InputSystem_Actions.inputactions` file.
+If you right-click an action in the Input System actions editor and no context menu appears (i.e., you can't delete actions), you can edit the project-wide actions asset directly in code by editing the `InputSystem_Actions.inputactions` file (inside `/Assets/Settings`).

 ## Player